pdav5883/sat-finder/README.md

 - API Gateway
 	- /visible GET run get-visible lambda with args
 	- /refresh GET run refresh-data lambda no args
+- Cloudfront: points to sat-finder-public bucket origin with ssl/tls certificate for https, root points to index.html
+	- note that https is required for pointing to work in javascript
+	- ssl/tls certificate must point to alias domain
+- Route 53: within hosted zone for domain create A and AAAA records with record of sats.DOMAIN and value equal to cloudfront distribution name

 - index
 	- What can I see?